ggerganov/llama.cpp/README.md

 - The LLaMA models are officially distributed by Facebook and will **never** be provided through this repository.
 - Refer to [Facebook's LLaMA repository](https://github.com/facebookresearch/llama/pull/73/files) if you need to request access to the model data.

+### Obtaining the Facebook LLaMA 2 model

+- **Under no circumstances should IPFS, magnet links, or any other links to model downloads be shared anywhere in this repository, including in issues, discussions, or pull requests.
+They will be immediately deleted.**
+- The LLaMA 2 models are officially distributed by Facebook and will **never** be provided through this repository.
+- Refer to [Facebook's LLaMA download page](https://ai.meta.com/resources/models-and-libraries/llama-downloads/) if you want to access the model data.

 ### Verifying the model files

 Please verify the [sha256 checksums](SHA256SUMS) of all downloaded model files to confirm that you have the correct model data files before creating an issue relating to your model files.